Home - Salad - 2-Minute Mason Jar Balsamic Vinaigrette

 Sweet, tangy balsamic vinaigrette is so easy to make.

-We have a handful of favorite homemade salad dressings that we turn to over and over.
-A classic balsamic vinaigrette is in the top five, for sure.
+I have a handful of favorite dressings for that I use over and over in my salad recipes.
+And a classic balsamic vinaigrette is in the top five, for sure.

 Balsamic vinaigrette spilling over the edge of a spoon, on top of a saucer.

 I learned that the secret to tasty salad dressings is all about balancing the ingredients to find the “sweet spot.”
-You’ll know you’ve hit it when your tastes buds say WOW that’s good!
+You’ll know you’ve hit it when your tastes buds say WOW!

 About the ingredients

-Gather a few pantry staples to make this delicious homemade dressing recipe.
+Gather these pantry staples to make this delicious homemade dressing recipe.
 It beats any store-bought vinaigrette by a mile.

 Ingredients for making balsamic vinaigrette, including jars of Dijon mustard, balsamic vinegar, olive oil, honey and garlic cloves.